 The biggest threat, I would say, is the rain.
-Not that is rains on you but when the water comes down it stays on the top of the ground.
+Not that it rains on you but when the water comes down it stays on the top of the ground.
 The pavements of Venice are all floor tiles made of trachyte.
 And the stone blocks aren’t flat.
-So when it rains you have a myriad of puddles on the ground, irregular, deep and very difficult to avoid.
+So when it rains you have a myriad of puddles on the ground, irregular, deep, and very difficult to avoid.
 If you wet your feet, then you’re in trouble.
 So what do you do about it?

 Obviously, you wear waterproof shoes or rubber boots… Together with the warm jacket, gloves, and a warm cap you’ll be OK.